Build your program

 The 30-Day Beginner Program

+This is your entry point if you've never rucked before.
 The goal is threefold: build the habit, learn proper form, and let your connective tissue adapt.
-You're not chasing intensity.
-You're setting yourself up for long-term success by progressing slowly.
+You're not chasing intensity - you're setting yourself up for long-term success by progressing slowly.

 Each session takes 30-45 minutes including warm-up and cool-down.
-The pace is easy-you should be able to talk the entire time.
+The pace is easy - you should be able to talk the entire time.

 Get the full day-by-day plan: Your first 30 days of rucking.
 We lay out exactly what you'll do each day, including modifications for your current fitness level.